-- Applicants who fail to meet one of the preceding minimum requirements may be granted conditional admission status and enroll in courses totaling 12 credit hours of Graceland graduate study approved by their advisor.
-If the minimum grade for each of those courses is B, after the successful completion of 12 hours, the student status may be changed to full.
+Applicants who fail to meet one of the preceding minimum requirements may be granted provisional acceptance status and enroll in courses totaling 12 credit hours of Graceland graduate study approved by their advisor.
+If the minimum grade for each of those courses is B after the successful completion of 12 hours, the student status may be changed to full.

 Every state in the U.S. creates its own specific regulations about online enrollment of the students who live within the state.
 Some states require fees and/or application efforts that require a considerable investment of university resources.